 CBD & The ECS (Endocannabinoid System)

 This ECS controls all kinds of important functions in your dog’s body.
-These include sleep cycles, pain responses, the nervous system, inflammation all over the body, healthy blood sugar levels, stable appetite, and the immune system.
+These include sleep cycles, pain responses, the nervous system, inflammation all over the body, skin immunity, healthy blood sugar levels, stable appetite, and the immune system.

 The ECS & The Immune System

 Furthermore, remember that dermatitis is an overreaction of your dog’s immune system.
 Essentially your dog’s body gets exposed to an airborne allergen (dust mites, pollen, or mold) and then declares that this allergen is a foreign invader that must be destroyed.
 This triggers a massive inflammatory response and dermatitis forms on your dog’s skin.
 Your dog then obsessively scratches and bites at this patch of dermatitis.
-This then creates a hot spot and may even cause an open wound which may become infected.
+This then creates a hot spot and may even cause an open wound that may become infected.

 How to Use CBD Oil